 1. Borghese Gallery

-When you’re finished head down to Piazza del Popolo or Villa Medici if you haven’t been.
+When you’re finished, head down to Piazza del Popolo or Villa Medici if you haven’t been.

-Appolo and Daphenie (Bernini) Borghese Gallery
+Apollo and Daphenie (Bernini) Borghese Gallery

 2. Villa Medici